citrus/has_token_id/README.md

 ```

-Now make sure your class knows to use it's token by calling `has_token_id`
+Now make sure your model knows to use it's token by calling `has_token_id`

 ```ruby
 class Item < ActiveRecord::Base